-- a person with the right to abode (a British Citizen and citizen of certain commonwealth countries that are free from immigration restraints, will not need a visa to enter the UK and are freely able to work in the UK);
+- a person with the right of abode (citizens of certain commonwealth countries that are free from immigration restraints, will not need a visa to enter the UK and are freely able to work in the UK);

 - persons with indefinite leave to remain (those who do not have the right to abode but who have been granted permission to indefinitely stay in the UK and are freely able to work in the UK); and

 Persons falling outside of these categories will need to apply for a visa under the government’s points based system.
 The system consists of five tiers with each tier having a different points requirement.
 If you are looking to hire someone falling within tiers 2 and 5, you will have to sponsor the employee and apply for a sponsor license from the UK border agency.

 If you employ at least one person in the UK earning in excess of £10,000.00, you will be subject to the auto-enrolment process whereby you, as employer, must enrol your employees in a workplace pension scheme.
 This is part of a government initiative to encourage people to build savings.
 The date that you have to start the auto-enrolment process depends on the date that you first have to pay income tax deductions from your employee’s wages to HMRC, known as the ‘PAYE Scheme’.

 5. National Minimum Wage

 In the UK, employees are entitled to receive the national minimum wage.
 The amount that they are entitled to receive depends on their age at the time of employment, and is adjusted from time to time.
 You should check the applicable current minimum wage before setting an employee’s salary.